murcoder/tetris3D/README.md

-# 3D Tetris Prototyp
+# Tetris 3D (Prototyp)
-Created for University of Vienna
+Created as part of a lecture for University of Vienna.

 ![screenshot](screenshot/screenshot.jpg)